"Collin is a warrior for our children." -Sean Reyes, Utah Attorney General

 On Feb 6, 2018, the Salt Lake Tribune's front page article began: "Collin Kartchner decided to fight Instagram with Instagram."
-Using his social media account, Collin has been on a crusade to help people rise above the negative effects of social media, and showing the world how to use it as a tool for doing good.
-In two weeks he raised over $125,000 for Hurricane Harvey victims, in 3 hours raised $15,000 for "You Are Beautiful" & "You Are Loved" billboards seen over 1.2M times.
-He organized fundraisers for kids fighting cancer and orphanages in South America.
-Now he's on a crusade to save tweens & teens from social media's potential destruction to their self-esteem and mental health, and empowering parents to reconnect with their kids. #SavetheKids #SavetheParents
+Two months later, Collin started a nationwide movement called #SavetheKids and has been on a crusade to help people both young and old to rise above the negative effects of social media & screen-addiction, while showing the world how to use it for doing good.
+Using social media, Collin raised $100k's for hurricane victims, kids fighting cancer, and orphans in South America.
+In 9 minutes he raised enough money to put up "You Are Beautiful" & "You Are Loved" billboards seen over 1.2M times.
+Now he's on a crusade to save teens from social media's potential destruction to their self-esteem and mental health, and empowering parents to reconnect with their kids. #SavetheKids #SavetheParents

 Real Teens No Filters